Inclusive Employment Australia will replace the Disability Employment Services program on 1 November 2025.

 What you need to do

-You don’t need to do anything else now.
+You don’t need to do anything now.
 You should continue doing the activities agreed to with your DES provider.

 Mutual obligations

-For people who have mutual obligation requirements, we will pause them from 16 October to 31 October 2025, inclusive.
+For people who have mutual obligation requirements, we will pause them from 16 October 2025 to 5 January 2026, inclusive.

 If your future work capacity is under 8 hours